 Bugline Trail: North Lake to Sussex

-The 10-foot wide trail is paved with asphalt, and in excellent condition.
+The ten-foot wide trail is paved with asphalt, and in excellent condition.
 The route from North Lake to Sussex is fairly level, with a slight descent.
 The path is well marked, with trail signs naming roads at each intersection.
 Trail rules are also posted at each road crossing.
 Mileage markers indicate distance, and park benches are generously placed along the way.

 There is no trailhead at the path’s start near North Lake.
 On Hartman Court, a sign points to the trail’s start down a dirt road to the south.
 The road leads to the trail, then enters private property.
 “No trespassing” signs inform vehicles not to proceed into the property.
 As a result, this road serves only as a quick drop-off location, with no parking.